Keith Wyche

 Why organisations work with Keith Wyche

-• He has actually run the P&L. Former President of Cub Foods and ACME Markets, former President of U.S. Operations at Pitney Bowes, and a retired Walmart Vice President.
-His advice on change comes from someone who has signed off on it.
+• He has actually run the P&L. Former President of Cub Foods and ACME Markets, former President of US Operations at Pitney Bowes, and a retired Walmart Vice President.
+His view on change comes from someone who has signed off on it.

-• He sits on a NYSE board today.
-As an Independent Director at The Brink’s Company since 2022, he speaks to senior leaders with the perspective of someone in their own governance seat, not above it.
+• He sits on corporate boards today.
+As an Independent Director at The Brink’s Company since 2022, and now at Internet Sciences, he speaks to senior leaders from inside their own governance world.

-• He is one of a small group of senior Black executives who has reached the most senior operating ranks of corporate America, recognised twice over by Black Enterprise and Savoy.
-That lived authority changes how an inclusion conversation lands in a room of senior leaders.
+• He reached the most senior ranks of corporate America, recognised twice over by Black Enterprise and Savoy.
+That lived authority changes how a room of executives hears him on culture and accountability.

 Biography highlights

-• Former President, U.S. Operations, Pitney Bowes Management Services
+• Former President of Cub Foods and ACME Markets (SuperValu); former President, US Operations, Pitney Bowes Management Services

-• Independent Director, The Brink’s Company (NYSE: BCO)
+• Independent Director, The Brink’s Company (NYSE: BCO), and Internet Sciences, Inc. (appointed 2026)

-• Author of Diversity Is Not Enough, Good Is Not Enough (2009 NAACP Image Award nominee), Corner Office Rules, and Swag Is Not Enough
+• Author of Uncommon Leadership (2026), Diversity Is Not Enough (2021 NAACP Image Award nominee), Good Is Not Enough (2009 NAACP Image Award nominee), and Corner Office Rules

 Biography